 You can complain if you are still paying the loan or if you have repaid it all.
-The loan should also have been affordable for you and was not taken out on the assumption that the guarantor was well off.
+However, the loan should also have been affordable for you and was not taken out on the assumption that the guarantor was well off.

-If you do raise a complaint as a borrower, then the complaint will not affect your guarantor and they will not be told unless you fail to keep up repayments.
+If you raise a complaint as a borrower, then the complaint will not affect your guarantor, and they will not be told unless you fail to keep up repayments.